Chair-for-Security-Engineering/Write-Write/README.md

 Result: 1 matches, thereof 0 false positives.
 ```
 If the victim set matches one of the candidate sets, the difference should be larger than 10 or smaller than -10.
-A value larger than 10 indicates a collision with the right candiate, a value smaller than -10 with the left respectively.
+A value larger than 10 indicates a collision with the right candidate, a value smaller than -10 with the left respectively.

-**Note:** After building the eviction set with libtea, the pyhsical addresses are checked for a collision on 10 bits.
+**Note:** After building the eviction set with libtea, the physical  addresses are checked for a collision on 10 bits.
 Depending on the cache configuration, a set collision does not automatically yield a collision with Write+Write.

 ## Eviction Set Construction (Evsets)